-Pensacola Junior College is a member of the National Junior College Athletic Association, Region VIII, and a member of the Florida Community College Activities Association made up of community colleges in the state.
-Varsity participation on a team representing the college is open to evening and day students from any campus, but is limited to two years of participation.
+Pensacola Junior College is a member of the National Junior College Athletic Association, Region VIII, and a member of the Florida Community College Activities Association made up of state colleges.
+Varsity participation on a team representing the College is open to evening and day students from any campus, but is limited to two years of participation.
 Students are eligible provided they carry a class load of at least 12 hours of college work or are full-time students in a vocational program and meet the eligibility requirements of both the NJCAA and the FCCAA.

-ATHLETIC SCHOLARSHIPS: Athletic scholarships covering tuition and general fees are available to students maintaining a satisfactory grade point average under present regulations.
+Athletic Scholarships: Athletic scholarships covering tuition and general fees are available to students maintaining a satisfactory grade point average under present regulations.
 Interested students should contact the team coach.

-GYMNASTICS CLUB: The college has an organized club in gymnastics which competes with other clubs.
+Gymnastics Club: The College has an organized club in gymnastics that competes with other clubs.
 The club is open to all area youth.
-Participants in the club register through the Continuing Education registration process.
+Participants in the club register for through the Continuing Education Office.
+Registration for club participation is available on the web site.

-INTERCOLLEGIATÉ SPORTS: On the intercollegiate level, the college participates in basketball for both men and women, as well as men's baseball, women's softball and women's volleyball.
-Also, the college's dance team and cheerleaders perform at many college and community events.
+Intercollegiate Sports: On the intercollegiate level, the College participates in basketball for men and women, as well as men's baseball, women's softball and women's volleyball.
+Also, the College's dance team and cheerleaders perform at many college and community events.

-INTRAMURAL SPORTS: The intramural program is under the direction of the Athletic Department and includes tournaments, leagues and clubs in approximately 40 sports activities.
+Intramural Sports: The intramural program is under the direction of the Athletic Department and includes tournaments, leagues, and clubs in approximately 40 sports activities.
 The program is open to all students attending PJC.